amalgamaco/embassy-ui/docs/docs/components/icon.md

 ```

 :::info
 `react-native-vector-icons` also support web platform, please refer to the [web installation guide](https://github.com/oblador/react-native-vector-icons#web-with-webpack) for more information about using it in web.
+You can also check [this gist](https://gist.github.com/sturmenta/246e8cb61dc891a29f8a36eceb55d529) if you are using CRA and you want to install the library without ejecting your app.
 :::

 ## Use your own custom SVG icons